-Fix Overwatch High Ping and Packet Loss - 3 Step Guide
+Fix Overwatch High Ping and Packet Loss: 3 Proven Steps

 KitsuneGuide Watch on YouTube ↗

-Nothing ruins a match faster than shots failing to register because of jittery ping or packet loss.
-You are likely dealing with background apps fighting for your bandwidth or corrupted network routing, so let's clear those out so you can get back to the game.
+Nothing ruins a match faster than shots failing to register or your character rubber-banding across the map because of ping spikes.
+You are likely dealing with background apps hogging your bandwidth or corrupted network routing tables that are interfering with your connection to the game server.

 Why this happens